anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 According to {{RFC8995}} section 5.3, the domain registrar performs the pledge authorization for bootstrapping within his domain based on the pledge voucher-request object.

-The following information must therefore be available at the registrar-agent:
+The following information MUST be available at the registrar-agent:

 * LDevID(RegAgt): own operational key pair.